AdityaGummididala/AdityaGummididala/README.md

 **`Tech Nerd (Developer/Creator)`**

 I'm a budding full-stack developer and content creator.
 I love tech and I constantly keep myself updated on it, especially tech news related to computers, GPUs, etc. All of the coding projects mentioned are built by myself from the ground up.
-I talk about coding and everything related to development and tech on my Youtube Channel "[Aditya Gummididala][youtube]"
+I talk about coding and everything related to development and tech on my Youtube Channel "[Aditya Gummididala](https://www.youtube.com/channel/UCzhYMDkxp7fN8HSutUYhjTg)"

 <p align="left">
       <a href="https://www.youtube.com/channel/UCzhYMDkxp7fN8HSutUYhjTg?sub_confirmation=1">